Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 algorithms, this ability is an important ingredient in our ability to understand the impact of algorithmic improvements that we develop.

-###### Strings
+##### Strings

 A String is a sequence of characters (char values).
 A literal String is a sequence of characters within double quotes, such as "Hello, World".
-The data type String is a Java data type but it is not a primitive type.
-We consider String now because it is a fundamental data type that almost every Java program uses.
+The data type String is a Java data type, but it is not a primitive type.

+**Conversion.** Two primary uses of strings are to convert values that we can enter on a keyboard into data-type values and to convert data-type values to values that we can read on a display.
+Java has built-in operations for String to facilitate these operations.

+    public class Integer
+        static int parseInt(String s)    convert s to an int value static String toString(int i)    convert i to a String value

+    public class Double
+        static double parseDouble(String s)
+        static String toString(double x)

+**Automatic conversion.** Java has a built-in mechanism that allows us to convert from any data type value to a String value by using concatenation: if one of the arguments of + is a String, Java automatically converts the other argument to a String (if it is not already a String). this mechanism enables conversion of any data-type value to a String, by concatenating it with the empty string "".

 ### 1.2 Data Abstraction